 For roaming, the key issue is related to 4G (and 5G evolution) for the usage of Diameter in order to replace MAP protocol.
-For IMS, the choice between MAP and Diameter is a HPMN internal issue, because IMS SMS roaming are always anchored to the home IP-SM-GW (Local Break Out, LBO or S8HR, S8 Home Routing scenario).
+For IMS, the choice between MAP and Diameter is a HPMN internal issue, because IMS SMS roaming are always anchored to the home IP-SM-GW (S8HR, S8 Home Routing scenario).